-- (1) This course uses quizzes, online threaded discussions and a Command Research Paper to explore the theory of command, the command environment, decision-making, and legal constraints in order to enhance students' overall capacity to command.
-Assessment is by participation in threaded discussions, quizzes and a final written Research Paper. - (2) CF556 is divided into three modules.
-The first provides an overview of theoretical approaches to command, including the basis of civil-military control.
+(1) This course explores an overview of theoretical approaches to command, including the basis of civil-military control.
 In the absence of Canadian Forces command doctrine, various analytical frameworks for command are introduced and applied.
-The second module covers the command environment and the various factors that influence command.
-The final module looks at commanding at the operational level, especially from a practitioner's perspective.
-The course culminates in a research paper that requires students to analyze the complexity of command in an operational-level theatre of war.

-f.
-CF569 - Security and International Affairs (2 credits)
+This is followed by examining the command environment and the various factors that influence command.
+Lastly, the course considers commanding at the operational level, especially from a practitioner's perspective f.
+CF569 - International Security and Canadian Foreign Policy (2 credits)

-- (1) This course introduces and analyzes strategic concepts and the international environment relating to national and international security, and contains seven modules for this two-credit course.
-The first module provides the theoretical foundations for analyzing and understanding strategic studies, international relations, and state power.
-The second module looks at the world with an eye towards how the current global construct has evolved, including the instruments of global governance.
-The third module examines Canadian society, government, and players in the context of the country's national security interests.
-The fourth module examines International Development Policy, while the fifth module looks at current Canadian foreign, defence, and international development policies, and gives students the opportunity to discuss these in light of the contemporary environment.
-The sixth module concentrates on Canadian national security, the security apparatus, and the impact of the Canada-US relationship on Canadian security policy.
-The final module reviews the process by which DND develops its force structure to meet the demands of national policy and the national strategy which flows from that policy.
-Assessment is by the final written essay, GLOBAL VORTEX. - Minor Curriculum.
-During Year 2 of JCSP DL, students will be assigned to one of three discrete streams, allowing them to pursue topics in greater depth.
+- (1) This two-credit course introduces and analyzes strategic concepts and the international environment relating to national and international security.
+It examines the theoretical foundations for analyzing and understanding strategic studies, international relations, and state power.
+It considers the evolution of the current global construct, and discusses the instruments of global governance.
+There is an examination of Canadian society, government, and players in the context of the country's national security interests.
+It considers current Canadian foreign, defence, and international development policies.
+Lastly, the impact of the US on Canada is also considered, and discussed, in relation to national security, the security apparatus, and the impact on Canadian security policy. - 3.
+Minor Curriculum.
+During Year 2 of JCSP DL, students will be assigned to one of three streams, allowing them to pursue topics in greater depth.
 Collectively, these courses are known as the Minor Curriculum.
 The following sub-paras outline the courses within the Minor Curriculum by stream. - a.
-The Advanced Joint Warfighting Studies (AJWS) stream comprises two courses: - (1) CF548 Advanced Joint Warfighting (1 credit)
+Advanced Joint Warfighting Studies (AJWS).
+Enhanced preparation for those students most likely to work as staff in, or supporting, key operational planning roles.
+The Advanced Joint Warfighting Studies (AJWS) stream comprises two courses:

+(1) CF548 - Advanced Joint Warfighting (1 credit)

-- (a) This course develops the advanced concepts, knowledge, and skills essential for the planning and conduct of joint and combined operations at the operational level in the context of the application of campaign planning for domestic and expeditionary operations.
+(a) This course develops the advanced concepts, knowledge, and skills essential for the planning and conduct of joint and combined operations at the operational level in the context of the application of campaign planning for domestic and expeditionary operations.
 It builds upon the theory and background of each component and joint military planning concepts to introduce a wider variety of approaches to operational planning.

-Assessment is through participation in online threaded discussion and written case studies. - (b) Prerequisites: CF520 (Planning at the Operational Level), and CF545 (Component Capabilities).
+(b) Prerequisites: CF520 (Planning at the Operational Level), and CF545 (Component Capabilities).